Top-ranked Tai Pushes Through To Finals Of Badmintons Thailand Open - UrduPoint

 Elgamal, who had to drop out on the first day and was moved to a hospital, took to Instagram on Saturday to raise doubts about his initial test results.

-He told AFP that since arriving in Thailand, subsequent tests had shown negative results.
+He told AFP that since arriving at the hospital, subsequent tests had shown negative results.

 "They made a mistake, and I am paying for this mistake because I missed the tournament, and I am ok with this but I want to go back to Egypt," Elgamal told AFP.

 "Why am I not allowed to go back if I am OK and I tested negative?"
-But doctor Piyaja Nagavajara explained that Elgamal had tested positive on the PCR test, which is the highest standard.
+But doctor Piyaja Nagavajara insisted Elgamal had tested positive on the PCR test, which is the highest standard.

 A subsequent antibody test indicated a "recent infection" and a chest x-ray led a team of doctors to conclude that a "viral infection went to his lungs".